enzet/map-machine/readme.md

 [![Build Status](https://travis-ci.org/enzet/Roentgen.svg?branch=master)
 ](https://travis-ci.org/enzet/Roentgen)

-The idea behind Röntgen project is to have a possibility to *display every map feature* represented by OpenStreetMap data tags by means of colors, shapes, and icons.
+The idea behind Röntgen project is to have a possibility to *display any map feature* represented by OpenStreetMap data tags by means of colors, shapes, and icons.

 Röntgen is primarily created for OpenStreetMap contributors.
 Suppose, you spent time adding colors for building walls, benches and shelters for bus stops but they are not represented on the standard tile layer.
 Röntgen helps to display all changes you made.

 Nevertheless, Röntgen map generator can generate precise but messy maps for OSM